mwiens91/sm64-route-optimizer/README.md

 ### Factoring in travel time for "Vanish Cap Under the Moat"

-I discussed previously how travel time between courses isn't implemented.
+I discussed previously how travel time between courses isn't considered.
 However, since the vanish cap star "Vanish Cap Under the Moat" is the only star on its stage and reaching the stage takes a *long* time, you can manually account for travel time by adding travel time to the star time in the configuration file.